Cleveland Clinic logo

 How long does it take to heal after an episiotomy?

-Healing takes about one month, but this can vary depending on the degree of episiotomy.
-Natural tears usually require the same recovery time.
+Healing takes about one month but can be shorter or longer.
+Healing time can vary depending on the degree of episiotomy.
+And everyone heals differently.
+Natural tears usually have the same recovery time.

 Advertisement